DevPahanLankage/instagram-follows/README.md

 ## Disclaimer

 This bot is for educational purposes only.
 Use it responsibly and in accordance with Instagram's terms of service.
 The developer is not responsible for any misuse or any resulting account restrictions.

+⚠️ **Warning**: Following too many users too quickly can lead to account limitations or bans.
+Use this tool responsibly and at your own risk.

 ## Support